-110 40 011 014 1110
+DM_Q02B W hat is 's. date of birth?

-DM_Q02B What is's date of birth?
+DM_Q02B W hat is 's date of birth?

 DM_Q03A So's age on [date of last day of reference week]

 was [calculated age]?

 Is that correct?

 If yes, go to DM_N05

 If no, go to DM_Q04

-DM_Q04 What is's age?
+DM_Q04 W hat is 's. age?

 DM_N05 Enter's sex.

-DM 007 What is's marital status?
+DM_Q07 W hat is 's marital status?

-Read categories to respondent.
+Read categories to respondent

-DM_N09 Enter ...'s family identifier: A to Z.
+DM_N09 Enter's family identifier: A to Z.

-Assign the same letter to all persons related by blood, marriage or adoption.
+Assign the same letter to all persons related by blood,

+marriage or adoption.

-DM_N10 Determine a reference person for the family and select ...'s relationship to that reference person.
+DM_N10 Determine a reference person for the family and

+select's relationship to that reference person.

-The reference person should be an adult involved in the care or support of the family.
+The reference person should be an adult involved in

+the care or support of the family.

-DM_Q12 What is the highest grade of elementary or high school ... ever completed?
+DM_Q12 W hat is the highest grade of elementary or high

+school ever completed?

-If "Grade 11 - 13", go to DM_Q13 Otherwise go to DM_Q14
+If "Grade 11 - 13", go to DM_Q13

+Otherwise go to DM_Q14

-DM_Q13 Did ... graduate from high school (secondary school)?
+DM_Q13 Did graduate from high school (secondary

+school)?

-DM_Q14 Has... received any other education that could be counted towards a degree, certificate or diploma from an educational institution?
+DM_Q14 Has received any other education that could be

+counted towards a degree, certificate or diploma

+from an educational institution?

-If yes, go to DM_Q15 If no, go to DM_Q16
+If yes, go to DM_Q15

+If no, go to DM_Q16

-DM_Q15 What is the highest degree, certificate or diploma ... has obtained?
+DM_Q15 W hat is the highest degree, certificate or diploma

+has obtained?

-DM_Q16 Is ... a full-time member of the Regular Armed Forces?
+DM_Q16 Is a full-time member of the Regular Armed

+Forces?

-FOR EACH PERSON AGED 15 OR OVER WHO IS NOT A FULL-TIME MEMBER OF THE REGULAR ARMED FORCES COMPLETE THE LABOUR FORCE INFORMATION COMPONENT.
+FOR EACH PERSON AGED 15 OR OVER W HO IS NOT A FULL-TIME MEMBER OF THE REGULAR ARMED FORCES COMPLETE THE LABOUR FORCE INFORMATION COMPONENT.